Brian Friedrich FCPA and Laura Friedrich FCPA

 Richard Rennie, CPA, CA, CFO and Executive Director, PGT BC

-Catherine Romanko, MA, LLB, Public Guardian and Trustee, PGT BC
+Catherine Romanko, MA, LLB, Former Public Guardian and Trustee, PGT BC

 David Ross, FCPA, FCA, Chair of CPA Canada's Unified Rules Standing Committee

-Joy Thomas, MBA, C.Dir, FCPA, FCMA, CEO, CPA Canada
+Joy Thomas, MBA, C.Dir, FCPA, FCMA, Former President & CEO, CPA Canada

-1. Identify the importance of demonstrating a genuine commitment to the tone at the top is a key driver of ethical culture in organizations.
+1. Identify the importance of demonstrating a genuine commitment to the tone at the top as a key driver of ethical culture in organizations.

 2. Negate the idea that healthy alignment means total agreement among the leadership team.